 (Street - All words spelled out: East Chicago Avenue not E. Chicago Ave.)

-em dashes One space before and after (However, hyphens and en dashes do not have spaces)
+Em dashes One space before and after.
+(Note: hyphens and en dashes should not have spaces before and after.)

 Faculty names Use full formal name with middle initial on first reference, and last name only on second reference.
-In some cases may choose to use informal first name only on second reference.
-Either way must pick one style and stay consistent throughout the publication.
+In some cases, such as in quotes, you may choose to use informal first name, but only on second reference.

-firm names Use full name (Bartlit Beck Herman Palenchar & Scott, not Bartlit Beck); double check all firm names
+Firm names Use full name (Bartlit Beck Herman Palenchar & Scott, not Bartlit Beck); double check all firm names to ensure accuracy.

-International Team Projects The name of an actual program; it even has an acronym, ITP, so it should be uppercase.
-In running text, the first reference would be the complete name followed by the acronym in parenthesis, and then subsequent references would just be the acronym.
+International Team Projects (ITP) The name of a program at the Law School.
+In running text, the first reference would be the complete name followed by the acronym in parenthesis.
+On subsequent references the acronym can be used.

 Kellogg School of Management Not Kellogg Graduate School of Management.
 Use Kellogg on second reference.